lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Freshness

-Evidence generated by an attester generally needs to be fresh to provide value to the verifier since the configuration on the device may change over time.
+Evidence generated by an Attester generally needs to be fresh to provide value to the Verifier since the configuration on the device may change over time.
 Section 10 of {{RFC9334}} discusses different approaches for providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
-The use of nonces requires an extra message exchange via the relying party and the use of timestamps requires synchronized clocks.
+The use of nonces requires an extra message exchange via the Relying Party and the use of timestamps requires synchronized clocks.
 Epochs also require (unidirectional) communication.
 None of these things are practical when interacting with Hardware Security Modules (HSM).